This page has been updated here

 ...while the pre-Copernican astronomy was in trouble (was confronted by a series of refuting instances and implausibilities), the Copernican theory was in even greater trouble (was confronted by even more drastic refuting instances and implausibilities).

-Stories about the Galileo Affair certainly have high drama.
-But is their treatment of science credible?
-How can you discuss early seventeenth century cosmology without mention of either Tycho Brahe or Johannes Kepler.
-Scientific discussions of theories are also not supposed to ignore theoretical problems with the theories (e.g. stellar parallax).
-The most telling sign that the Galileo Affair is not about science is the silence on how the the various models performed.
+The discussions don't seem to be about science, at least serious science.
+The science here is sixteenth and early seventeenth century cosmology.
+In Galileo's Battle for the Heavens it is a seventeenth century cosmology minus Tycho Brahe and Johannes Kepler.
+It went 117 minutes without a single mention of either cosmologist.
+Most discussions of the Galileo Affair do not fare much better.
+These discussions also ignore the scientific problems with the Copernican Model.
+Stellar parallax was an issue in the early seventeenth century.
+It was not to be observed for two centuries after the controversy.
+The most telling indicator that the Galileo Affair is not about science is the lack of interest in how the the various models performed.
 When faced with competing models of natural phenomenon, an obvious question for a scientist is how each perform against real world data.
-This question is very rarely asked, even though it has been answered (at least for the Ptolemaic vs. Copernican) [_1_] .
+This question is very rarely asked, even though it has been answered (at least for the Ptolemaic vs. Copernican) [_4_] .
 The answer is that the Copernican Model did not seem to perform better than even the oldest of the models being argued at the time.

 Soundbites help make news interesting for a busy audience.
 They do not promise any deep understanding of news.
 No-one should think that the Galileo soundbite promises any deeper understanding of the relationship of the church and science.